EduardoVernier/dynamic-map/README.md

 `java -cp ./bin com.ufrgs.Main technique_code input_dir width height output_dir`

-If you'd like to see and interact with the generated treemap, add the frag `-v`:
+If you'd like to see and interact with the generated treemap, add the frag `-v`.
+To advance a revision, press `x`, and to go back, press `z`;

 `java -cp ./bin com.ufrgs.Main -v technique_code input_dir width height`